hnvn/flutter_image_cropper/README.md

 * The result file is saved in `NSTemporaryDirectory` on iOS and application Cache directory on Android, so it can be lost later, you are responsible for storing it somewhere permanent (if needed).

 * The implementation on Web is much different compared to the implementation on mobile app.
-It causes some configuration fields not working for Web (`maxWidth`, `maxHeight`, `aspectRatio`, `aspectRatioPresets`) and `WebUiSettings` is required.
+It causes some configuration fields not working (`maxWidth`, `maxHeight`, `aspectRatio`, `aspectRatioPresets`) and `WebUiSettings` is required for Web.

 ## Customization